Venice for Visitors logo

 • Don't be fazed by unisex facilities.
 Many public WCs, museum toilets, etc. don't have separate restrooms for men and women.
 Instead, an attendant directs you to the next vacant toilet stall, or--in some cases--banks of men's and women's toilets face a common row of washbasins.
 This isn't as alarming as it may sound; unisex facilities normally don't have urinals, and toilet stalls are enclosed from floor to ceiling, with solid walls and doors.

-Locations of public toilets
+Locations of public toilets in the city center:

 Public toilets at Piazzale Roma, Venice.